TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks_cluster-manager-issues-tsg/content-cluster-time-out.md

 ## Troubleshooting and Solution

-1. Verify if customer is using external Metastore and Maven to download dependencies.
+1. Verify if customer is using external Metastore and Maven to download dependencies
-2. Try to verify if cluster starts with internal Metastore.
+2. Try to verify if cluster starts with internal Metastore
-3. Verify customer is not blocking Outbound/Inbound connections to external repo's.
+3. Verify customer is not blocking Outbound/Inbound connections to external repo's

 Solution would be to store the Hive libraries in DBFS and access them locally from the DBFS location.
 We have [KB](https://docs.microsoft.com/en-us/azure/databricks/kb/clusters/cluster-failed-launch#cluster-timeout) for this as well.